quicwg/base-drafts/draft-ietf-quic-http.md

 When HTTP fields and data are sent over QUIC, the QUIC layer handles most of the stream management.
-HTTP does not need to do any separate multiplexing when using QUIC - data sent over a QUIC stream always maps to a particular HTTP transaction or to the entire HTTP/3 connection context.
+HTTP does not need to do any separate multiplexing when using QUIC: data sent over a QUIC stream always maps to a particular HTTP transaction or to the entire HTTP/3 connection context.

 ## Bidirectional Streams {#request-streams}